Eva Estrada Kalaw

+In 2001, after former president Joseph Estrada was arrested on April 25 for plunder, Kalaw was among the politicians who spoke against his arrest at pro-Estrada rallies that preceded the May 1 riots near Malacañang Palace.

 Early life

 Kalaw was born in Murcia, Tarlac (present-day Concepcion, Tarlac), on June 16, 1920, to Dr. Salvador Estrada and Demetria Reynado.
 She took up Bachelor of Science in Education, with a major in home economics from the University of the Philippines in Manila.
 She was a member of the university's Sigma Delta Phi sorority.

 An expert pistol shooter, she was once hailed the national ladies' champion in rapid-fire pistol shooting.
 She trained under the auspices of Filipino Olympian in shooting Martin Gison.
 After graduating from UP in 1940, Kalaw taught in several universities such as the Far Eastern University, National Teachers College and Centro Escolar University while taking up postgraduate studies in social work.